Some depressing news for Brian.

 I worked a twelve-hour shift on a track repair train on Sunday and after work, I rushed home to get ready to go out.
 I looked at the kitchen clock.
 I was late and would be even later getting to Barfield if I waited for the two buses to get me there.
 I thought I would go to Barfield on my motorbike, even though it meant seriously cutting down on my drinking, and convincing my parents that I wouldn’t drink at all.

-As I rode to Barfield, I was thinking of Helen and of the unfair way that I had been treating her.
-There had been a bad atmosphere between us on Wednesday night.
-I knew that something was on her mind and that there was something on my mind as well.
+As I rode to Barfield, I was thinking of Helen and of the unfair way I had been treating her.
+There was a bad atmosphere between us on Wednesday night.
+I knew something was on her mind and there was something on my mind as well.
 She was obviously troubled and I thought it was time to be honest with her.
 I would have to find the courage to talk to her openly about my fears and my inexperience with girls.

 As I walked into The Ship Inn, I heard shouting in the jukebox room.
-George was sitting on a long bench seat and , to my sorprise, it was my friend, Tommy, who was shouting at him.
+George was sitting on a long bench seat and, to my surprise, it was my friend, Tommy, who was shouting at him.
 Badger was also there, having given Tommy a lift in his works van and he stood by the jukebox looking on.
 For once the usual smile was missing from his face.

 "You're just a no-good shitbag," Tommy shouted.
 "If you had any backbone, we'd go out to the car park and sort it out."

 "I've got no quarrel with you, Tommy," George said nervously.

 Tommy glanced over at me before looking back at George.
 "Yeah, Gutless.
 You'd do well to keep out of my way from now on."
 Tommy turned to look at me again.
 "Looks like you've come here on your motorbike," he said.

 "I have, yeah," I replied, looking a bit bewildered by both the argument and the lack of any initial friendly greeting.